SaadAhmad123/xOrca/README.md

+> See Github repository for this project [here](https://github.com/SaadAhmad123/persistable-xstate-actor)

 # A Library for persistable xstate v5 actors

 The `persistable-xstate-actor` library is a sophisticated and scalable tool for managing state in distributed and serverless applications.
 It introduces two pivotal constructs for xState actor state management: `PersistableActor` and `withPersistableActor`.
 These constructs are crafted to integrate flawlessly with the xstate library, offering enhanced persistence and locking capabilities to promote consistency and resilience in stateful applications and orchestrations.